 There are so many ways for us to raise awareness for blood donation and the importance of it.
 One of them is to normalise it.
 And a way that we can normalise it is by expanding our knowledge.
 There’s a plethora of information available to us online but it’s difficult to sift through it all.
 Which is why tools like the interactive tool launched by Medical Travel Compared are a fun yet accurate way to find out more about how blood works specifically in your body.

 The tool is super simple and fun to use and is even adequate for your kids to use it and learn more about how unique their blood is.
-You enter your weight in stones and pounds and it will tell you approximately how many pints of blood are in your body, the amount of red blood cells, white blood cells, and platelets are in your body, and how quickly your blood regenerates.
+You enter your weight in stones and pounds and it will tell you approximately how many pints of blood are in your body.
+It also tells you the amount of red blood cells, white blood cells, and platelets you have, and how quickly your blood regenerates.

 It even has a counter that tells you how long you’ve been on the page and how much blood has been donated worldwide within that time frame.
 It’s a great way to normalise blood donation and make it part of our every day lives.
 That will then lead to blood donation becoming part of the culture in your household, and what a wonderful culture to have.